christianmkg/mkgmarketingweb/_posts/2013-04-02-what-youre-missing-without-integrated-marketing-analytics.md

 <h2>Current State of Marketing Analytics</h2>
 How does your brand acquire paying customers &amp; how is that revenue action being measured and analyzed?

-There is no shortage of measurement tools readily available to measure thisâ€“â€“but oftentimes they don't <em>integrateÂ </em>well together.
+There is no shortage of measurement tools readily available to measure this€“€“but oftentimes they don't <em>integrate </em>well together.

 Examples of tools include:
 <ul>
-	<li><span style="line-height: 1.5em;">Measuring Paid Media: For paid media (online advertising), you can use web analytics platforms like WebTrends, Google Analytics or OmnitureÂ </span></li>
+	<li><span style="line-height: 1.5em;">Measuring Paid Media: For paid media (online advertising), you can use web analytics platforms like WebTrends, Google Analytics or Omniture </span></li>
-	<li>Measuring Owned Media:Â <span style="line-height: 1.5em;">For measuring owned media (brand website), tools like Raven Tools or SEOmoz do a great job of measuring results</span></li>
+	<li>Measuring Owned Media: <span style="line-height: 1.5em;">For measuring owned media (brand website), tools like Raven Tools or SEOmoz do a great job of measuring results</span></li>
-	<li>Measuring Earned Media: For measuring<span style="line-height: 1.5em;">Â earned media (social), you can use a listening tool like Radian6, Alterian SM2 or PeopleBrowser</span></li>
+	<li>Measuring Earned Media: For measuring<span style="line-height: 1.5em;"> earned media (social), you can use a listening tool like Radian6, Alterian SM2 or PeopleBrowser</span></li>
 </ul>
 However, our clients have helped identify a weak point in using these tools:
 <blockquote><strong>Everybody at our company is logging into their own tools &amp; measuring their own insular analytics!</strong></blockquote>
-The social media director who looks at Radian6 will never dig in to WebTrends data because his job isnâ€™t to monitor site analytics; conversely, your site analytics person isnâ€™t keeping up with social media chatter surrounding your brand.
+The social media director who looks at Radian6 will never dig in to WebTrends data because his job isn€™t to monitor site analytics; conversely, your site analytics person isn€™t keeping up with social media chatter surrounding your brand.

-Each should care about the analytics of both avenues, because all the chatter theyâ€™re working to promote is directed toward one central goal: REVENUE.
+Each should care about the analytics of both avenues, because all the chatter they€™re working to promote is directed toward one central goal: REVENUE.
 <h2>Benefits of Integrated Analytics</h2>
 Marketing revenue is often generated from 3 main activities:
 <ol>